Working dads represent! Rob Sturrock reflects on the ways you can show your support for gender equality and urges men to take swifter action.

 - Doing something amazing with your kids out in the community.

-All our kids deserve to see Mum and Dad treated equally at home and in the workplace.
+All our kids deserve to see all parents treated equally at home and in the workplace.
 Let’s share our real stories to show the swift action men are taking to eradicate gender inequality.

 Written by Rob Sturrock.
 Rob has written for various outlets including Mamamia, Women’s Agenda, SMH and Huffington Post, and has appeared on ABC News and Today Show discussing the ups and downs of fatherhood.
 He is married with two kids.